f5devcentral/f5-agility-labs-xc/docs/class7/module3/task1.rst

 2. Review API Endpoints configuration and schema.

    Click on the **API Endpoints** tab to see discovered API endpoints and their correlation with the OpenAPI specification.
+You can also switch from **Table** to **Graph** view for a visual representation.

    |module3-f5xc-waap-security-api-endpoints-traffic|